-So vegan skincare is here to stay!
-But where to look for it?
-Do not worry, because we got you covered.
-Below you can find 7 places you can turn to purchase quality vegan skincare.
+Below you can find 11 places where you can purchase vegan skincare.
 While each store has its charms and pains, all offer a good selection of vegan skincare brands.

-Sephora is generally one of the most popular online stores to buy skincare.
-This online store has its advantage as it focuses only on selling cosmetics and beauty products.
+Sephora is one of the most popular stores to buy skincare.
+Sephora has its advantage as it focuses only on selling cosmetics and beauty products.
 So you are not going to get other unnecessary noise and irrelevant ads.
 And of course, Sephora has an extensive selection of brands, including vegan ones.

-This online store has also come out with a separate vegan skincare page, which can be accessed by clicking on the top black menu bar.
+Sephora has a separate vegan skincare page, which can be accessed by clicking on the top black menu bar.
 There you can see quite well-known and familiar vegan brands such as The Ordinary or Youth To The People.

-However, on this page, you will also find brands that cannot be called vegan.
+However, on this page, you will also find brands that many do not consider vegan, as they conduct animal testing.
 Among them, for example, are Caudalie, Algenist, and Nécessaire.
-These brands cannot be categorized as vegan since they sell in mainland China and therefore conduct animal experiments.

 Among the vegan products, for example, you can find award-winning items such as The Ordinary Hyaluronic Acid Hydrating Serum, Youth To The People Superfood Lightweight Moisturizer, and The INKEY List Rosehip Nourishing Night Oil.

 Sephora offers a good selection of vegan products from different brands, including ones that are not completely vegan.
-The best 100% vegan brands at Sephora, however, are Alpyn Beauty, Aveda, Youth To The People, Herbivore, The Ordinary, Skyn Iceland, Biossance, and many others.
+The best 100% vegan brands at Sephora are Alpyn Beauty, Aveda, Youth To The People, Herbivore, The Ordinary, Skyn Iceland, Biossance, and many others.

 Amazon is an e-commerce company known in each part of the world.
-And it probably lists over a million different products.
-But this multi-million company is popular for a reason — it simply has the widest and most affordable selection of different goods.
+And it lists an amazing amount of products and brands.
+This multi-million company is popular for a reason — it simply has the widest and most affordable selection of different goods.
 And of course, vegan skincare is also represented on Amazon.

 If you type “vegan skincare” into Amazon’s search bar, you get over 7,000 search results.
 This by itself shows how many brands and different products are represented on this platform.
-Therefore, you can find vegan skincare products for all skin types.
-Be it dry skin, oily skin, mature skin, or even acne-prone skin.
+Therefore, you can find vegan skincare products for all skin types and needs.

-Unfortunately, Amazon does not have a vegan or cruelty-free filter yet for the search system, as there is, for example, in Sephora or Ulta.
-However, you can still reach vegan brands and products without them.
+Unfortunately, Amazon does not have a vegan or cruelty-free filter yet for the search system.
+You can still reach vegan brands and products without filters.

-The best vegan skincare brands represented on Amazon are Pacifica, Acure, Derma-E, Youth To The People, The Ordinary, Skyn Iceland, Klairs, e.l.f, Edible Beauty, and Pai Skincare.
+The best vegan skincare brands available on Amazon are Pacifica, Acure, Derma-E, Youth To The People, The Ordinary, Skyn Iceland, Klairs, e.l.f, Edible Beauty, and Pai Skincare.

 Ulta is a company focused on offering beauty products.
 Its list includes drugstore brands as well as luxury skincare items.
 So, shopping at Ulta is suitable for everyone as well as for vegans.
 In fact, at Ulta, vegan skincare brands are quite well represented.